 He doesn’t know the rules?

 ‘Nothing more dangerous than a stunner, no stepping out of the ring, and no speaking except for spell incantations.
-I want to see the curse you used on Malfoy first, though.’
+But I want to see the curse you used on Malfoy first.’

-She tugged him down the steps and out under the high, vaulted cellar ceiling.
-An earthy, musty reached Fleur’s nose.
-Racks of wine bottles lines the walls.
+She tugged him down the steps and out under the high, vaulted cellar ceiling where racks of wine bottles lined the walls..
+An earthy, musty filled Fleur’s nose.

 ‘What about the wine?’
 Harry asked.